ankit-scripts/Hospital-Emergency-Room-Dashboard/README.md

 - **Format Style:** Gradient
 - **Field Basis:** No. of Patients

+### 🔶 Key Findings

+A significant number of patients (**5,400**) did not require a department referral.

+Among the referred patients, the most common referrals were:

+- **General Practice:** 1,840 patients
+- **Orthopedics:** 995 patients
+- **Physiotherapy:** 276 patients
+- **Cardiology:** 248 patients

+General Practice and Orthopedics account for a substantial share of department referrals, indicating that these departments may require adequate staffing and resource availability during high demand periods.

 ---

 ### 🔶 4.
 Timeliness — Patients Seen Under 30 Minutes